 Tracking readership statistics can help you understand your audience.
 These statistics will show whether you are reaching your target audience, and provide information about how readers are interacting with your journal.
 This data will help you promote your journal more effectively.

 Most content management software includes features for tracking page views and downloads.
-Tools like Google Analytics and Piwik allow you to collect more detailed information, such as seeing how long people are spending on each page, tracking unique and repeat visitors, and monitoring how frequently visitors view your site.
+The Learning OJS guide includes details on the Report Generator options for tracking usage in OJS.
+Tools like Google Analytics and Matomo Analytics allow you to collect more detailed information, such as seeing how long people are spending on each page, tracking unique and repeat visitors, and monitoring how frequently visitors view your site.